Modern Car Navigation Systems and Their Features

 Therefore, the trend of adopting voice assistance technology is growing these days.
 Many carmakers exploit it to simplify the complexity of an in-vehicle navigation management, obviate possible distractions and completely substitute touch-based destination entry.

 The alternative versions of integrated voice assistants are Microsoft’s Cortana, Google Voice, and Amazon’s Alexa that are easily integrated with the vehicles’ APIs.
-The same integration function is also available in , which utilize the voice potential of the Google Home speaker and Google Assistant in a smartphone.
-However, there are also onboard voice recognition implementations already available in and .
+The same integration function is also available in Tesla’s Model S and Model X, which utilize the voice potential of the Google Home speaker and Google Assistant in a smartphone.
+However, there are also onboard voice recognition implementations already available in Hyundai and Nuance.

 In pursue of creating a human-like experience, the voice assistance solution is being constantly elaborated and improved.
 For instance, Nuance Dragon Drive incorporated in its conversational interface such next-gen technologies as cloud-based services, voice biometrics, Artificial Intelligence, Big Data, machine learning, natural language understanding, and others.
 This allows increasing the accuracy of the user’s requests rendering and the overall quality of voice support.